Autistic Culture Podcast | Embrace Neurodiversity

 • Matt and Angela explore autistic-coded characters in theater, offering insights into their representation while critiquing how some plays lean too heavily on the "neurotypical savior" trope.

-• From Leo Bloom in The Producers to Maria in The Sound of Music to Matilda to Elle Woods and Alexander Hamilton, we spotlight theater characters who subtly display autistic traits you might not have noticed before.
+• From Leo Bloom in The Producers to Maria in The Sound of Music, Matilda to Elle Woods and Alexander Hamilton, we spotlight theater characters who subtly display autistic traits you might not have noticed before.

 • Our hosts delve into Stephen Sondheim’s work, highlighting how his hyper-focus and emotional intensity reflect traits commonly associated with autism.